nolancaster/angular2-actioncable/README.md

 ### Cable
 #### ``channel(name: string, params?: {}): Channel``
-  Create a new subscription to a channel, optionally with topic paramters.
+  Create a new subscription to a channel, optionally with topic parameters.
 ####

 #### ``.disconnect(): void``